GateDetector User Guide v.2.x

 System Info

-This first tab of the Gate Detector web interface displays all the necessary information about the software, the licence and network interfaces.
+This first tab of the Gate Detector web interface displays all the necessary information about the software, the license and network interfaces.

 System Info